SuNeRF-CME: Physics-Informed Neural Radiance Fields for Tomographic Reconstruction of Coronal Mass Ejections: Method

+The reconstruction is obtained by minimizing the total loss function defined in Eq \ref{eq:loss} using the Adam optimizer.
+We use an initial learning rate of $10^{-4}$, which we exponentially decay to $10^{-5}$ over $10^{6}$ training iterations.
 The number of sampled rays and randomly sampled points can be adjusted according to the available compute resources.
-For our reconstructions, we use four NVIDIA A100 GPUs, sampling 2048 rays (pixels) for ray-tracing and 4096 randomly chosen coordinate points to evaluate the physical constraints.
+For our reconstructions, we use four NVIDIA A100 GPUs, sampling 8192 rays (pixels) for ray tracing and 4096 randomly chosen coordinate points to evaluate the physical constraints.
 Each model is trained until convergence, which corresponds to approximately 40 epochs and is typically achieved within 12 hours.

+The optimization problem is nonconvex, and convergence is therefore to a local minimum.
+In contrast to classical tomography methods, reconstruction quality is assessed through synthetic truth tests and robustness analyses rather than through theoretical convergence guarantees.